The Impact Of Gender Roles On Mental Health

 Boundaries

-Boundaries can help you protect yourself from unwanted influences or pressure.
+Boundaries can help you safeguard yourself from unwanted influences or pressure.
 Surround yourself with people who respect and support you.
 Learn to say no to expectations that do not align with your authentic self.

 Community